Tal Erel: College

 Starting in September 2019 he was a sophomore at Lynn University, and played baseball for the university's Fighting Knights.
-He is an investment management major, and earned a BA in 2021.
-If he plays on Team Israel in the 2020 Olympics he will be the second student-athlete in the university's history to compete in the Olympics, joining Melissa Ortiz who represented Colombia women's soccer in 2012 and 2016.
+He is an investment management major and earned a BA in 2021.
+When he played for Israel in the 2020 Olympics he became the second student-athlete in the university's history to compete in the Olympics, joining Melissa Ortiz who represented Colombia women's soccer in 2012 and 2016.

 Team Israel

 Erel has been a member of the Israel national baseball team since 2011.
 He served as the bullpen catcher for the Team Israel at the 2017 World Baseball Classic.
-He appeared in three games as catcher as the team played in the 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, winning all of its games and advancing to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 European Baseball Championship.
+He appeared in three games as catcher as the team played in the 2019 European Baseball Championship - B-Pool in early July 2019 in Blagoevgrad, Bulgaria, winning all of its games and advancing to the playoffs against Team Lithuania in the 2019 Playoff Series at the end of July 2019 for the last qualifying spot for the 2019 championship.
+He played for Israel at the 2019 European Baseball Championship, batting 3-for-10.

-He played for Team Israel at the 2019 European Baseball Championship, batting .300 in ten at bats.
-Erel also played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
+Erel also played for Israel at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
+He played for Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, at catcher and as a pinch hitter.

-He played for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, at catcher and as a pinch hitter.
+He played for Israel in the 2021 and 2023 European Championships, starting games in 2021 and coming off the bench in 2023.
+He was again the team's bullpen catcher for the 2023 World Baseball Classic.